 Care home fees

-The cost of residential care can vary hugely by location and depends on whether you require nursing care, which your care needs assessment will determine.
-If you do require nursing care
+The cost of residential care can vary considerably by location and depends on whether you also require nursing or dementia care.

-Residential care costs are not the same in all parts of the UK, there are significant regional variations.
-See the table below for more information on average regional annual care home fees around the UK for 2013/14.
+See the table below for more information on average regional weekly care home fees around the UK for 2014/15.

 | Region/Cost per week||Care home||Care home with nursing|

-Source: Laing & Buisson Care of Older People UK Market Report 2013/14.
+Source: Laing & Buisson Care of Older People, UK Market Report 2014/15.
 Please be aware the above figures are regional averages.
 Please note that these costs can be considerably higher depending on the quality of the accommodation and facilities offered.

 How do I choose a care home?

 It is important that you are happy in your choice of care home and that it has the right facilities for you.
-To a great extent what you will need from a care home is determined by the medical assessment determined by your local Adult Services department.
+To a great extent what you will need from a care home is determined by the assessment carried out by your local Adult Social Services department.

 Different care homes offer varying degrees of care; you will first need to find out what type of care homes are available to you locally and what they offer.
 You can find care homes in your area from: